eerotarri/DataPresenter/README.md

 MVC-branch:

 STATFI-branch:
+Running the code opens the empty UI window and prints data fetched from STATFI as a debug message.
+The test parameters are defined in main.cpp.

 SMEAR-branch:
 Running the code opens the empty UI window and prints data fetched from SMEAR as a debug message.
 The test parameters are defined in main.cpp.